Nutrition

 But without vitamin E, research demonstrates, those membranes can’t get patched efficiently.1 Consequently, when vitamin E is seriously deficient, muscles can’t maintain strength and they weaken.
 They can’t build themselves back up sufficiently to even recover from normal day-to-day wear.

 "Part of how we build muscle is a natural tearing and repair process -- that is the no pain, no gain portion -- but if that repair doesn't occur, what you get is muscle cell death,” says researcher Paul L. McNeil, a cell biologist.
-“If that occurs over a long period of time, what you get is muscle-wasting disease.”
+“If that occurs over a long period, what you get is a muscle-wasting disease.”

 A Must For Heart Attack Victims